HohlbeinLab/FTM2/README.md

 * End - Till which frame the plugin should run.
 When set to 0, it will process all frames
 * Window - The window of which the median will be taken

+* New Method - Uses a slightly newer method for determining the median which might be faster depending on your application (default: false)<br>
 * Save Data - If the produced data should be saved to disk.
 If checked a target directory must be provided
 * Note that datasets larger than available RAM will always be saved.
 You can increase available RAM by going to Edit > Options > Memory & Threads